4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/binarySearch/README.md

 BinarySearch is a more straightforward and intuitive version of the binary search algorithm.
 In this approach, after the mid-value is calculated, the high and low pointers are adjusted by just one unit.
-From the above example, after mid points to index 4 in the first search, the low pointer moves to index 5 (+1) when narrowing the search.
-Similarly, when mid points to index 7 in the second search, the high pointer shifts to index 6 (-1) when narrowing the search.
+From the above example, after mid points to index 4 in the first search, the low pointer moves to index 5 (+1 from 4) when narrowing the search.
+Similarly, when mid points to index 7 in the second search, the high pointer shifts to index 6 (-1 from 7) when narrowing the search.
 This prevents any possibility of infinite loops.
+During the search, the moment mid-value is equal to the target value, the search ends prematurely.

 ## BinarySearchTemplated